 - When the multi-room function turns on, it supports TDLS (Tunneled Direct Link Setup) and works as a wireless router that improves the data communication quality (Version 1.60 or later).

 The speaker automatically enters standby mode or switches to the BLUETOOTH/Network standby mode if the speaker remains in any of the following states for about 15 minutes.

 - No operation of the speaker.

 - No connect/disconnect operations to the speaker from external devices.

 - Music (sound) is not played while connected to an external device.

-- In the standby mode, the power consumption of the speaker reduces.
+- In standby mode, the power consumption of the speaker reduces.

 - In BLUETOOTH/Network standby mode, the speaker's start-up time will be shorter.

-- The auto standby mode can be turned off by using SongPal.
+- The auto standby function can be turned off by using SongPal.